techthiyanes/HtmlRAG/README.md

 ## ✨ Latest News

+- [11/11/2024]: The training and test data are now available in the huggingface dataset [HtmlRAG-train](https://huggingface.co/datasets/zstanjj/HtmlRAG-train) and [HtmlRAG-test](https://huggingface.co/datasets/zstanjj/HtmlRAG-test).
 - [11/06/2024]: Our paper is available on arXiv.
 You can access it [here](https://arxiv.org/abs/2411.02959).
 - [11/05/2024]: The open-source toolkit and models are released.
 You can apply HtmlRAG in your own RAG systems now.